18F/identity-idp/app/javascript/packages/stylelint-config/README.md

 ## Installation

 Install using [NPM](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/).
-[Stylelint](https://stylelint.io/) is required as a peer dependency and should be installed if it is not already.
+[Stylelint](https://stylelint.io/) and [Prettier](https://prettier.io/) are required as peer dependencies and should be installed if it is not already.

 ```
-npm install --save-dev @18f/identity-stylelint-config stylelint
+npm install --save-dev @18f/identity-stylelint-config stylelint prettier
 ```

 ## Usage